MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

 This design covers an illustrative customer, Contoso, a mid-large organization on the journey to Azure cloud, enabled by automation.

-Contoso has an established Azure cloud foundation with an [Enterprise Landing Zone](/azure/cloud-adoption-framework/ready/landing-zone/#azure-landing-zone-conceptual-architecture) and leadership is now looking to take their first data workloads to the cloud, guided by Microsoft’s [Well-Architected Framework](/azure/well-architected/).
+Contoso has an established Azure cloud foundation with an [enterprise landing zone](/azure/cloud-adoption-framework/ready/landing-zone/#azure-landing-zone-conceptual-architecture) and leadership is now looking to take their first data workloads to the cloud, guided by Microsoft’s [Well-Architected Framework](/azure/well-architected/).

 This initial use case involves the following scenarios: